 - What are the proper temperatures for my skink?

 Simply put, for day time temperatures, the hot side should be around 95 degrees Fahrenheit and the cool side should be around 78 degrees Fahrenheit.
-It’s important to measure the surface temperature of the basking spot, which you want to be around 100 degrees Fahrenheit.
-We highly recommend purchasing an infrared temperature gun (found at any hardware store or on Amazon) to properly read the surface temperature, which should be around 90 degrees Fahrenheit.
+It’s important to measure the surface temperature of the basking spot, which you want to be around 115 degrees Fahrenheit.
+We highly recommend purchasing an infrared temperature gun (found at any hardware store or on Amazon) to properly read the surface temperature.
 A digital thermometer with a probe is great to use for measuring ambient air temps.
 We bought ours on Amazon.
 Nighttime temperature should not go below 60 degrees Fahrenheit.
 If the temperature in the enclosure is dropping below that, you can use an under tank heat pad (regulated with a thermostat, otherwise it will get too hot and badly burn your skink) and/or a ceramic heat emitter (doesn’t produce any light) to keep the temperature where it should be.
 We do not recommend using any type of lights at night.
 We think of it this way, we don’t like to sleep with the lights on.
 It interrupts my sleeping.
 We figure it’s the same for them.
 Let the enclosure cool down at night (don’t use heat if your temperatures are above 60 degrees Fahrenheit).
 In our experience, our skinks seem more active and healthier when they have the routine nighttime cool down.

 - What type of water dish should I provide?